 This chunky striper was feeding at night - and night fishing is unquestionably one of the best way to tie into hogs like this.

-Boat Positioning along light-lines is a tactic that will put a bend in your rods.
+2. Boat positioning along light-lines is a tactic that will put a bend in your rods, too.
 You’ll usually do best if you find a well-lighted bridge with relatively deep water in the channel (at least 12’ or 15’) and a decent current.
 Anchor up-current (or up-wind, if there is little or no current) of the light-line, where it crosses over the deepest part of the channel, so it intersects with the light-line created by your Hydroglow.
 Then fish your baits just outside the light, on the dark edges of the light-line.

-Throw a Cast Net once bunker start swarming in the lights.
+3. Throw a cast net once bunker start swarming in the lights.
 Quite often, as long as there are bunker in the area they’ll literally swarm the light, swimming in circles around it.
 Drop a couple dozen into your livewell, and live-line them with no weight.
-(See Live Lining with Spot for the appropriate rigging and tackle; the only difference with bunker is that you may want to down-size your hooks a bit depending on the size of the bunker).
+(See Pea-Nutty: Live Lining With Peanut Bunker for Stripers to get the lowdown on rigging).
 This tactic is utterly deadly—and will lead to a full fishbox in no time.